All Products

 Note

-Best-effort delivery means that if instances cannot be created with some of your configured resource combinations, the auto provisioning group automatically switches to other available resource combinations to continue the creation process.
-This creation method takes some time and the actual result may have a slight bias from the specified creation policy.
+Best-effort delivery means that if some resource combinations cannot create instances, the group automatically switches to other available combinations.
+This process takes time and the actual result may slightly differ from the specified policy.